sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/firecracker.md

 ## Known caveats

-We configure iptables to prevent Firecracker-isolated processes from talking on local networks (providing network-level isolation).
-They can talk to DNS and Sourcegraph only, which prevents users from talking to a 10 range IP.
+We configure iptables to prevent Firecracker-isolated processes from talking on [Private IPv4 Addresses](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) (providing network-level isolation).
+They can talk to DNS and Sourcegraph only, which prevents users from talking to a 10.x.x.x, 172.x.x.x, or 192.168.x.x range IP.